There are no affiliate links on PagePipe.

 Why are some PDFs not listed?
 They aren’t MACHINE-READABLE.
 They are image files.
 If you try and highlight (select) the body text with the cursor, it can’t be done.
 That means search engines can’t read the text either.
 The files haven’t been saved with embedded text.

 A library directory is a good thing.
-But library production requires a little more tender-loving care (process rules of how things get done).
+But library production requires a little more tender-loving care.

 Here’s what that means:

 1. Save a PDF with embedded text.

 There are various ways to automate optimization (file size reduction) with plugin or online tools.
 PRESS quality PDFs (300dpi) are too fat for downloading.
 Even PRINT quality (150dpi) can be marginally heavy.
 SCREEN quality (72dpi) can ruin images.
 So some experimenting is required.
 Visitors won’t tolerate slow downloads.
 And heavy PDFs open and scroll too slow.
 Fat PDFs say, “We don’t care.”